futbolpal/pusher-private/README.md

 This demonstrates added functionality to send private messages to a single client using Pusher

+Pusher.com is a websocket cloud based service to provide an easy way to send push notifications from your web app to a group of clients

+However its libraries do not have a built in way to easily send a message to the current client making a request to your server or app

 # pusher-private.js

 This portable library allows your web application to accept private messages sent only to you as a client and not publicly distributed to all subscribed clients.